 Their roles or responsibilities can be formal or informal and could include, but are not restricted to: vice-deans, chairs, vice-chairs, and chiefs of academic departments or units; Directors or leads of research programs or institutes; or Education leaders such as: clerkship, residency, graduate program, clinical education, work placement, curriculum or centre leaders or any leadership role that pursues an academic agenda such as research, education or program development.

-Enacting leadership is essential to the program and there is a leadership project requirement that participants will need to fulfill.
+Enacting leadership is essential to the program as there is a leadership project requirement that participants will need to fulfill.

 Three 4-day modules over the course of one year with coaching and web-based distance learning in between.
 Each day is 8-9 hours long including breakfast, lunch and breaks.
-The next cohort will begin in Sept 2015 with subsequent modules in January and May 2016.
+The 3rd cohort will begin in Sept 2015 with subsequent modules in January and May 2016.
 The 4th cohort will begin in Sept 2016.

 Unique aspects of the program include: